100 Notable alumni of

 -

-Ludwig Heinrich Edler von Mises was an Austrian-American economist, logician, sociologist and philosopher of economics of the Austrian school.
-Mises wrote and lectured extensively on the societal contributions of classical liberalism and the power of consumers.
+Ludwig Heinrich Edler von Mises was an Austrian and American political economist and philosopher of the Austrian school.
+Mises wrote and lectured extensively on the social contributions of classical liberalism and the central role of consumers in a market economy.
 He is best known for his work in praxeology, particularly for studies comparing communism and capitalism, as well as for being a defender of classical liberalism in the face of rising illiberalism and authoritarianism throughout much of Europe during the 20th century.

 -